McChoc/BlocInterpreter/README.md

 #### Power operator `**`

-When both its operands are of type [number](#number), it will raise its left operand to the power of its right operand.
+If both its operands are [numbers](#number), it will raise its left operand to the power of its right operand.

 ```python
 5 ** 4;     # evaluates to 625